benhook1013/space-game/README.md

   closest foe
 - Asteroids can be mined for mineral pickups using an auto-targeting laser;
   each hit drops a mineral nearby
-- A blue magnetic aura draws nearby mineral pickups toward the ship
+- A blue Tractor Aura draws nearby pickups toward the ship
 - Single endless level with quick restart
 - Player health, minerals and high score displayed in the HUD; health drops on collision and minerals increase when collecting pickups from mined asteroids